Current work

 The emergence of the “Internet of Things” has lead to a proliferation of sensors and actuators that are constantly exchanging streams of data.
 These streams range from small sensor samples, such as reading a speedometer in a car, to high-bandwidth video streams, e.g. a dash-cam.
 Then, applications combine streams and continuously process their data to detect notable events and act upon them, e.g. detecting when a car might run into another and brake automatically.

-Our team at Nokia Bell Labs is developing World Wide Streams (WWS): a platform on which such applications for real-time stream processing can be developed.
+Our team at Nokia Bell Labs developed World Wide Streams (WWS): a platform on which such applications for real-time stream processing can be developed.
 WWS can ingest and process data and video streams in many different formats.
 An application built on WWS consists of a dataflow, which is composed of several operators.
 These operators can be one of a set of built-in operators (ranging from map and filter to object detection) or custom-made by the developer.
 The operators are then “wired up” in a language called XStream, a library for TypeScript.